 To ensure safety, the observation wheel has been accounted for from the very foundations.
 On top of the building, a 1,500-ton concrete platform balances out the wheel’s oscillation and maintains its stability.

-The 27 weatherproof pods of the Skywheel of Tallinn provide safe and comfortable rides around the year.
-The pods are heated during winter months and air-conditioned in the summer.
-Each pod has room for up to six people, either standing or sitting.
-The pods have wheelchair and baby pram access.
+The 27 weatherproof gondolas of the Skywheel of Tallinn provide safe and comfortable rides around the year.
+The gondolas are air-conditioned in the summer.
+Each gondola has room for up to six people, either standing or sitting.
+The gondolas have wheelchair and baby pram access.
 You can also book a ride in the company of your friends only.

 The observation wheel is built by the family-owned Dutch company Mondial Rides, who have over 100 years experience.
 The company started as a manufacturer of harbour cranes and has focused on observation wheels for the past 30 years.
 Mondial’s most famous observation wheel is the Place de la Concorde wheel in Paris.

 Operated by Taevapark OÜ, SuperSkypark is the region’s largest indoor family entertainment centre.
-Coming soon, our unique-in-Europe rooftop observation wheel adds spice to Tallinn’s classic skyline and opens the city from a completely new viewpoint at 120 metres above sea level.
+Our unique-in-Europe rooftop observation wheel adds spice to Tallinn’s classic skyline and opens the city from a completely new viewpoint at 120 metres above sea level.